delfick/photons/docs/start/tile_animations.rst

   num_iterations -- int -- default -1
     How many iterations before we stop. -1 means never stop

+  random_orientations -- bool -- default false
+    If true then we will choose a random orientation for each tile

 tile_pacman
   This also has the following options